castlabs/python_programming_task/README_RESPONSE.md

 [Django](https://www.djangoproject.com/)+[Gunicorn](https://gunicorn.org) is my server of choice.
 [Requests](https://pypi.org/project/requests/) is my client of choice.

-Custom upstream is my choice mainly to make e2e tests easier and quicker, endpoint logic:
+Custom upstream is my choice mainly to make e2e tests easier and quicker, upstream app logic:
    1. receive post request
    2. respond with the same payload as in post request